jefferyblakeNorthwestern-sys/NU_CIS590_project/README.md

 ## Dataset Compatibility

 The framework makes no assumptions about column names, units, or domain.
-Train it on any time-series CSV and it discovers structure automatically.
+Train it on any time-series CSV — structure is discovered automatically.